6 Simple Ways to Get More Exercise If You're Lazy

 Would you rather watch a Rocky training montage than try a boxing class?
 Does a high-intensity bootcamp sound like cruel and unusual punishment?
 It’s OK to be a little lazy, but it’s not OK to use your predilection for stagnancy to avoid working out altogether.
-Instead of sacrificing your health, try these six exercises, suitable for even the most stubborn couch potato.
+Instead of sacrificing your health, try these six strategies to get more exercise, suitable for even the most stubborn couch potato.

 Ask any lazy person what her favorite things to do are and we’ll bet “binge-watching” is pretty high on the list.
 That’s why you should apply a drinking game mindset to your next TV marathon—with bodyweight exercises instead of shots.
 For example, if you’re watching Veep, do ten squats every time a character delivers a sick burn.
 Or if you’re more of a Law and Order: SVU gal, do 15 crunches every time you’re sad Benson and Stabler never got together.

 Let’s face it: Walking is, like, the easiest exercise.
 It’s also super simple to incorporate more of it into your day.
 If you drive to work, choose a parking spot furthest away from your building’s entrance.
 If you commute via train or subway, get off a few stops early and finish your trip on foot.
 Taking the stairs instead of the elevator is another way to up your step count.
 Plus, stairs never break down.